Rams Head

 The Rams Head is a mountain located in the Ramshead Range of the Snowy Mountains in New South Wales, Australia.

+The Aetherius Society considers it to be one of its 19 holy mountains.

+Geography

 With an elevation of 2190 m above sea level, its summit is the fourth highest mountain in New South Wales and the fourth highest mountain in Australia.
 The mountain is contained within the Kosciuszko National Park.
 The summit of the mountain offers views of the Main Range.

+Recreation

 Located south of Mount Kosciuszko, the mountain attracts hikers in the summer, and during the winter months is covered with snow for back country skiers and alpine touring.